lorensen/VTKExamples/src/VTKBook/Chapter3.md

 There are four coordinate systems commonly used in computer graphics and two different ways of representing points within them ( **Figure3-14** ).
 While this may seem excessive, each one serves a purpose.
 The four coordinate systems we use are: *model* , *world* , *view*, and *display* .

-The model coordinate system is the coordinate system in which the model is defined, typi-cally a local Cartesian coordinate system.
+The model coordinate system is the coordinate system in which the model is defined, typically a local Cartesian coordinate system.
 If one of our actors represents a football, it will be based on a coordinate system natural to the football geometry (e.g., a cylindrical system).
 This model has an inherent coordinate system